RBhupi/Sage-QuickRef/README.md

 : lists the Python dependencies for the plugin.
 It is used by the Dockerfile to install the required packages using `pip`.

 `build.sh`
-: is a optional shell script to automate building the complecated Docker image with tags etc.
+: is an optional shell script to automate building the complicated Docker image with tags etc.

 `Makefile`
-: optional but reccomended file includes commands for building the Docker image, running tests, and deploying the plugin.
+: optional but the reccomended file includes commands for building the Docker image, running tests, and deploying the plugin.

 ### 3. ECR Configs and Docs
-You can do this step (==except sage.yaml==) after testing on node but before the ERC submission. :smile:
+You can do this step (==except sage.yaml==) after testing on the node but before the [ERC submission](#Edge-code-repository). :smile:

 `sage.yaml*`
-: is the configuration file usefull for ECR and job submission.
-Most importatntly it specifies the version and input arguments.
+: is the configuration file useful for ECR and job submission?
+Most importantly it specifies the version and input arguments.

 `README.md` and `ecr-meta/ecr-science-description.md*`
-: a Markdown files describing the scientific rational of the plugin as an extended abstract.
-This includes a description of the plugin, installation instructions, usage examples, data downloading code snippets and other relevant information.
+: a Markdown file describing the scientific rationale of the plugin as an extended abstract.
+This includes a description of the plugin, installation instructions, usage examples, data downloading code snippets, and other relevant information.

-:bulb: Keep same text in both the files and follow the template of `ecr-science-description.md`.
+:bulb: Keep the same text in both files and follow the template of `ecr-science-description.md`.

 `ecr-meta/ecr-icon.jpg`
 : is an icon for the plugin in the Sage portal.